drodmun/SolrMongoImporter/README.md

 ## Features
 * Retrive data from a MongoDb collection
 * Authenticate using MongoDb authentication
+* Allows to use core.properties as conection params
 * Map Mongo fields to Solr fields
 * Delta import available